Himayat Ali Shair

 Himayat Ali Shair (14 July 1926 – 15 July 2019) was an Urdu poet, writer, film songwriter, actor and radio drama artist from Pakistan.

 He received the 2002 Pride of Performance Award for his literary services in Urdu literature from the president of Pakistan.
-He also received two Nigar Awards in 1962 and 1963 for 'Best Song Lyricist' for Pakistani films "Aanchal" (1962) and "Daman" (1963).
+He also received two Nigar Awards in 1962 and 1963 for 'Best Song Lyricist' for Pakistani films Aanchal (1962) and Daman (1963).

 Early life and education

 Himayat Ali Shair was born in Aurangabad, Hyderabad Deccan, British India on 14 July 1926.
 His mother died when he was three years old.
 At a very young age, he was exposed to the leading leftist writers of that time.
 He did his master's degree in Urdu from the University of Sindh at Jamshoro, Pakistan.

 Career

 Himayat Ali Shair worked for All India Radio before migrating to Pakistan in 1951 to begin his career with Radio Pakistan in Karachi.
-His first poetry book "Aag Main Phool" was published in 1956 and received the Presidential Award in 1958.
-Later, he started his successful career as a film songs lyricist, receiving Nigar Awards for the films- Aanchal (1962 film) and Daaman (1963 film) respectively.
-In 1966, Shair produced and directed "Lori" (Lullaby song) starring Muhammad Ali, Zeba and Santosh Kumar.
+His first poetry collection "Aag Main Phool" was published in 1956 and received the Presidential Award in 1958.
+Later, he started a successful career as a film songs lyricist, receiving Nigar Awards for the films Aanchal (1962) and Daaman (1963).
+In 1966, Shair produced and directed the film Lori (lit. lullaby) starring Muhammad Ali, Zeba and Santosh Kumar.

 Shair wrote the first few evergreen songs in the cinema of Pakistan.
 Some of the songs include Na Chura Sakogay Daaman, Jaag Utha Hai Sara Watan, Khudawanda Yeh Kaisi Aag, Jab Raat Dhali, Har Qadam Per Nit Naye Sanchay Main Dhal Jatay Hain Log, Tujh Ko Maloom Naheen, Tujh Ko Kya Maloom and many others.